decentraland/l2-airdrop/src/transactions.md

 }
 ```

+&nbsp;

-> Cancel transactions with a max gas price of 20
+> Speed up transactions with a max gas price of 20

 ```bash
 npm run tx -- \